 - Some other factors to cause gestation diabetes in twin pregnancy include greater placental size and elevated levels of the placental hormones.

 - Placental abruption is more likely to occur in twin pregnancy as compared to single pregnancy.

-- The increased risk of developing preeclampsia imposes to ruptures the membranes and sudden placental abruption.
+- The increased risk of developing preeclampsia imposes ruptures of the membranes and sudden placental abruption.

-- Placental abruption imposes serious condition where the placenta detaches from your uterine wall before delivery.
+- Placental abruption imposes a serious condition where the placenta detaches from your uterine wall before delivery.

 - Placental abruption mostly occurs during the third trimester of pregnancy.